 Charities, such as The Salvation Army, Catholic Charities, or the Red Cross may be able to provide emergency help paying rent and utilities.
 Go online to: Local Independent Charities of America, to locate a charity that can give you the help you need.
 (800) 876-0413

 Many people with housing problems need legal advice with evictions, child custody, and other important issues.

-Shelters help provide temporary housing to those who are transitioning from prison back into the community, or people who have lost their homes due unemployment, sickness, etc. These agencies also put clients in touch with organizations that provide rent assistance, help with down payments for new housing and other social services that can help individuals and families return to stability.
+Shelters help provide temporary housing to those who are transitioning from prison back into the community, or people who have lost their homes due to unemployment, sickness, etc. These agencies also put clients in touch with organizations that provide rent assistance, help with down payments for new housing and other social services that can help individuals and families return to stability.